The issue of lateness is a hot topic in HR leadership and one that isn’t generational.

 Do You Remember the old game show “To Tell The Truth?”

-This long-runTTTTning game show featured challengers who were introduced and all claimed to be the central character.
+This long-running game show featured challengers who were introduced and all claimed to be the central character.
 Celebrity panelists conducted a Q&A and then had to choose who they thought was actually telling the truth and was the real central character.

 When it comes to finding the next best team member for your practice, you too will face multiple candidates who claim to be the ‘real thing.’